bearpelican/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to start from the NVIDIA architecture, test with the sample data, and iterate from there.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+After building with initial architecture and testing with the sample data (center lane only), I realized I was overfitting by quite a bit (big difference between training and validation loss).

+To alleviate this, I used data augmentation.
+This would also help with my model accuracy.
+* Flip images horizontally and reverse the steering
+* Include right and left camera images.
+Add a slight angle to the steering to offset camera location.

+Data augmentation alone was not enough to prevent overfitting.
+I added batch normalization and dropout to the model.
+You can see the training and validation losses converge (cell 10).

+Finally, I ran the output model against the simulator.
+The model seemed to fail every single time when it approached the dirt road

+![dirt_road][image1]

+To improve driving behavior in this case, I manually recorded a few sequences to add to the data set.
+This included specific sequences on the track where the autonomous car had messed up - i.e. the dirt road.

+Still, the model was biased on going straight and did not turn fast enough.
+To address this, I removed 70% of the images that had 0-degree steering.
+This means I trained on mostly images that required turning (cell 8 - discard_prob).

+I also added a stronger steering offset for the right camera images.
+Since my autonomous car had trouble turning left, I increased the right camera steering labels to favor turning left.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes:

+1. Normalization
+2. Conv2d (5x5 filter, depth=24)
+3. Conv2d (5x5 filter, depth=36)
+4. Conv2d (5x5 filter, depth=48)
+5. BatchNorm
+6. Conv2d (3x3 filter, depth=64)
+7. Conv2d (3x3 filter, depth=64)
+8. Flatten
+9. Dense (size 100)
+10. BatchNorm
+11. Dropout (50%)
+12. Dense (size 50)
+13. BatchNorm
+14. Dropout (50%)
+15. Dense (size 10)
+16. BatchNorm
+17. Dense (size 1)

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture taken from NVIDIA

 ![alt text][image1]